interep-project/docs/docs/technical-overview/groups/emails.md

 :::

 :::tip
-At the moment only groups added by the InterRep team can be used to verify email addresses against.
 If you have a domain you would like us to consider adding please get in touch.
 :::